-Written agreements will be in place outlining the support, care and welfare of the residents and details of the services to be provided and where appropriate, the fees to be charged.
-Inspectors read a sample contract of care and noted that it met the requirements of the Regulations.
+The inspector read the written agreements which will be in place outlining the support, care and welfare of the residents and details of the services to be provided and where appropriate, the fees to be charged.
+An easy read version of this document will also be available if required.